-Now we turn to the maximal energy extractable from a black hole.
-As pointed out in Ref.
-Christodoulou and Ruffini (1971), the surface area $S_a$ of the black hole horizon is related to the irreducible mass $M{ir}$ of the black hole where $r{H+}$ is given by Eq.
+This implies that for a given M, the black holes are allowed to carry more charge Q than the Reissner-Nordström case.
+These results show that when the black hole mass M is fixed, the horizon area and radius of the extremely where r{H+} is given by Eq.
 (E.4.13).
 The surface area of the black hole horizon cannot be decreased by classical processes Christodoulou and Ruffini (1971); Christodoulou (1970); Hawking (1971).
 Any transformation of the black hole which leaves fixed the irreducible mass is called reversible Christodoulou and Ruffini (1971); Christodoulou (1970).
 Any transformation of the black hole which increases its irreducible mass, for instance, the capture of a particle with nonzero radial momentum at the horizon, is called irreversible.
 In irreversible transformations there is always some kinetic energy that is irretrievably lost behind the horizon.
-Note that transformations which arbitrarily close to reversible ones are the most efficient transformations for extracting energy from a black hole Christodoulou and Ruffini (1971); Christodoulou
+Note that transformations which arbitrarily close to reversible ones are the most efficient transformations for extracting energy from a black hole Christodoulou and Ruffini (1971); Christodoulou (1970).
+Following the same argument presented in Ref.
+Christodoulou and Ruffini (1971), and including the leading-order QED correction (E.4.9), we obtain the Christodoulou-Ruffini mass formula